Data2Semantics/powerlaws/README.md

 The constant PowerLaws.KS_CORRECT determines which version of the KS test is used.
 If true, the theoretically correct version is used, if false, the version based on the reference implementation is used.

+# Contact

+For bug fixes and suggestions, GitHub is preferred (send pbloem a message or create a tocket).
+If you don't have a GitHub account you can email to p & peterbloem & nl. (replacing the ampersands with an at symbol and a dot respectively).